Mbicha/alx-low_level_programming/0x00-hello_world/README.md

 Script that compiles a C file and creates an executable named cisfun

 Written a program that prints an output with puts command

+Written a program that prints an output using printf command